 Here are the major North American configurations that you may encounter when treating most hotels, apartment complexes, condos or personal homes:

-- Extended stay rooms/studios or town home- apartments will typically have in addition to the above: oven, stove, dryer with 220V outlets on a 40 or 50-amp circuit that can be used for splitting power.
-These outlets also have variations of plugs to outlets.
+Will typically have in addition to the above; oven, stove, dryer with 220V outlets on a 40 or 50-amp circuit that can be used for splitting power.
+Theses outlets also have variations of plugs to outlets.

 Knowing the types of buildings, where you will be treating, and the associated power allows you to prepare for each set of circumstances, use the proper bed bug heater equipment and ensures you get the job done efficiently and properly.

-Colorado Tri-Flo Systems, LLC manufactures the Eradi-Flo line of bed bug heaters in Longmont, Colorado, not offshore.
+Colorado Tri-Flo Systems, LLC manufactures all Bed Bug Heaters in Mead, Colorado, not offshore.
 Call us to learn more about how we can solve your bed bug issues, save money, and make you more profitable with our proactive solutions.
+(866) 731-5153

 Eradi-Flo heaters are safe, effective, environmentally friendly, and ETL certified.
 Using airflow technology our heaters deliver the heated airflow necessary to kill bed bugs.